microsoft/qsharp/katas/content/linear_algebra/index.md

 **Matrix multiplication** is a very important and somewhat unusual operation.
 The unusual thing about it is that neither its operands nor its output are the same size: an $n \times m$ matrix multiplied by an $m \times k$ matrix results in an $n \times k$ matrix.
 That is, for matrix multiplication to be applicable, the number of columns in the first matrix must equal the number of rows in the second matrix.

-Here is how matrix product is calculated: if we are calculating $AB = C$, then
+Here is how matrix product is calculated: if you're calculating $AB = C$, then

 $$C_{i,j} = A_{i,0} \cdot B_{0,j} + A_{i,1} \cdot B_{1,j} + \dotsb + A_{i,m-1} \cdot B_{m-1,j} = \sum_{t = 0}^{m-1} A_{i,t} \cdot B_{t,j}$$